 How Gynecological Cancer is Diagnosed

-A physical exam is the first step in checking for gynecological cancers, including cervical, uterine and endometrial, ovarian and vulvar cancers.
+A physical exam is the first step in checking for gynecological cancers.
 Some kinds of cancer, such as cervical cancer, can be detected through cancer screening methods like Pap tests and HPV tests.

 How Gynecological Cancer is Treated